jackpaddock/Springboard-Data-Science-Boot-Camp/Capstone 3 Project/README.md

 ## 7. Future Work

-- Hit Spotify's API to pull more data tied to the years 1921-1999.
+- Hit Spotify's API to pull more data tied to the years 1921-1999 (Dataset 2).
 The primary goal would be to have scale like Dataset 1 where the row count is over one million and where each      line item    is grouped by genre like Dataset 1.
-This thought assumes the results would be better than Dataset 2.
+This thought assumes the results would be better than Dataset 2 as is.
 - Explore impact of cultural changes over time to understand its impact on genre popularity.
 - Leverage an additional dataset to explore which regions or states in the U.S. or broader scale... which countries prefer which genres over time.
 - Leverage an additional dataset, if available, to explore social media's impact on genre or artist popularity over time.